-“Shipping cost” is perhaps one of the most dreaded terms of the 21st century.
+No matter the business, one of the most consistent desires in the retail industry is to reduce shipping costs.
 Consumers nearly faint when they discover their $30 purchase comes with an unpleasant $15 shipping fee.
 Sellers are often perplexed when determining how to keep shipping costs low and profits high.

 You could try increasing your order fulfillment costs, but then you risk losing sales.
 A 2009 University of Florida study indicates that 60% of consumers abandon an order when they see the cost of shipping.

 So, you can’t increase charges on your customers— what do you do?

 Here are six tips to reduce shipping costs, and keep your overhead low.

 1. Master The Art of Negotiation: